-State Program Name: National Housing Trust Fund (Forest Acres, Mount Pleasant, No rth Myrtle Beach) 5 points for projected located enti rely within a city/town with more than 250 low-income renter households and less than ten (10) subsidized rental units per 100 low-income renter households not included in the above list.
-(Central, Hanahan, James Island, S impsonville) Cost Containment: Applications may be awarded up to 15 points for cost containment.
-Each of the following three cost categories will be measured again st the average of all applications submitted.
-Vertical Construction Costs per Unit Vertical construction costs include all costs from the footers up.
-2. Total Site Work Cost per Unit Total site work includes both on-si te and off-site improvements.
-3. Total Development Cost per Be edroom Land costs are included in total de velopment costs.
-If the project will lease the land instead of purchasing, the appraised value of the land will be included in total development costs for purposes of this calculation.
-Each result will be divided by the avera ge of eligible applications, with the percentage rounded to the nearest tenth of a percentage poin t.
-Scores will be awarded in each category as follows: 90.0% of average or less 5 points 90.1% to 100.0% of average 3 points 100.1% to 110.0% of average 1 point 110.1% of average or more 0 points Sustainable Building: Applications will earn 5 points for co mmitting to meet green and energy efficiency sustainable building requirements for one of the fo llowing sustainable building certifications: 1.
-Enterprise's Enterprise Green Communities certification program (following Enterpris Green Communities protocol u nder the guidance of an Enterprise Qualified TA provider); 2.
-US Green Building Council's LEE D for Homes certification program; 3.
-Home Innovation Research Lab's higher; or s National Green Building Standard, meeting Bronze level o = d Greater Atlanta Home Builders Association's EarthCra
+State Program Name: National Housing Trust Fund (Forest Acres, Mount Pleasant, No rth Myrtle Beach) 5 points for projected located entirely within a city/town with more than 250 low-income renter households and less than ten (10) subsidized rental units per 100 low-income rent households not included in the above list.
+(Central, Hanahan, James Island, Simpsonville) Cost Containment: Applications may be awarded up to 15 points for cost containment.
+Each of the following three cost categories will be measured again: st the average of all applications submitted.
+Vertical Construction Costs per Vertical construction costs include Total Site Work Cost per Unit Total site work includes both on-si te and off-site improvements. droom velopment costs.
+If the project will lease the land instead of the land will be included in total development costs for ge of eligible applications, with the percentage rounded to t.
+Scores will be awarded in each category as follows: 90.0% of average or less 90.1% to 100.0% of average 100.1% to 110.0% of average 110.1% of average or more 5 points 3 points 1 point 0 points · · mmitting to meet green and energy efficiency sustainable Enterprise's Enterprise Green Communities certification program (following Enterprise Green Communities protocol under the guidance of an Enterprise Qualified TA provider); US Green Building Council's LEED for Homes certification program; Home Innovation Research Lab's National Green Building Standard, meeting Bronze level on higher; or Southface Energy Institute and Greater Atlanta Home Builders Association's EarthCraft certification programs, based on development type.